hyphacoop/handbook/salary.md

 # Employee Salary Guide

-This document outlines the salary tiers of Hypha members and the evaluation process.
+This document outlines the salary tiers of Hypha members and the review process.

 ## Evaluation